Quantaphocpython/rocs-source/README.md

 ## How to Get Started

 Ready to jump into the action?
-Follow these steps to set up the **Realm of Cards - Frontend** on your own machine and start slinging cards! 🎮
+Follow these steps to set up the **Realm of Cards** on your own machine and start slinging cards! 🎮

 ### Prerequisites
 Before you begin, make sure you have: